fzhem/sqltools-mssql-driver/README.md

 # SQLTools MSSQL/Azure+ Driver

-This is a fork of the [Microsoft SQL Server/Azure](https://github.com/mtxr/vscode-sqltools/tree/dev/packages/driver.mssql) Official driver with added functionality.
+This is a fork of the [Microsoft SQL Server/Azure](https://github.com/mtxr/vscode-sqltools/tree/dev/packages/driver.mssql) Official driver with Windows Authentication support.

 ## How to activate?
 - Install [Node.js](https://nodejs.org/en)